 It wasn’t long before we had to get off from the Shinkansen.

 For a moment, I thought Kyoto is a lot quieter than Osaka.

 Still the normal level of traffic here.

 It is not until we got closer to the main entrances that we realize that it is a very busy station!

 And that is for a very good reason!

-After getting some information sheets and pondering around a little bit, we decided to take a leap of faith and just head out to the bus station and see where how we can find out way here in Kyoto!
+After getting some information sheets and pondering around a little bit, we decided to take a leap of faith and just head out to the bus station and see how we can find our way around Kyoto!

 The bus loop is just outside of the Kyoto Station.

 When you are new to a busy station, it feels extra large….

 Once we are outside of the station, it wasn’t that difficult to find the proper bus, kind of….